 Some research shows that it’s counterproductive to focus for longer periods of time.
 So you can experiment with how long you prefer to work before you take a break.

-If you want to try this method, here are a few other things that can help:
+If you want to try the Pomodoro Technique, here are a few other things that can help:

 - Use an app to set the 25-minute interval.
-I use Tomighty.
+I use Be Focused.

 - Assign just one task to every 25-minute interval.